Astronomy20/FumataBianca/ROADMAP.md

 ## Long-Term Goals

-- Switch from text-based to GUI-based
+- Switch from text-based to UI-based

 ---